Homegrown tomatoes are the best tasting tomatoes on earth. We can all agree on that!

 The third way to save tomato seeds

 Just leave a few tomatoes to rot in your garden, and the fermentation process will occur naturally outdoors.
-In the spring, you’re sure to have some tomato plants sprouting.
+You totally skip the step of harvesting tomato seeds, but in the spring, you’ll still have some tomato plants sprouting.

-For these reasons, I don’t recommend relying on this method of saving tomato seeds, but it will definitely work.
+So it’s not the best way of preserving tomato seeds for planting.
+And I don’t recommend relying on this method of saving tomato seeds, but it does work.

 We had a cherry tomato plant pop up in a crack in the concrete next to our porch.
 We used the porch railings to tie it up all summer and it made for convenient snacking. 🙂